-The mechanics of the EMDR processing phase are the same as when working with an adult-unless the adolescent you are working with is developmentally delayed.
+The mechanics of the EMDR processing phase are the same as when working with an adult, unless the adolescent you are working with is developmentally delayed.

-If your adolescent lives in a less than ideal home environment, they can still significantly benefit EMDR.
+If your adolescent lives in a less than ideal home environment, they can still significantly benefit from EMDR. therapy.
 This is because adolescents have often formed meaningful relationships outside of the immediate family, and are also able to think abstractly and challenge family belief systems.

-I have found that some adolescents are very open to and intrigued by EMDR, and some are very skeptical and hesitant.
+Some adolescents are very open to and intrigued by EMDR, and some are very skeptical and hesitant.
 Therefore, I discovered early on that I would need to find ways to get adolescent clients to “buy in” to therapy and the EMDR approach.

 Below you will find some considerations and activities to help assess, collect history/information, and create “buy in” with your adolescent clients!